dotWee/OpenKWSolver/README.md

 Found a bug / had a force-close?
 --------------------------------

-Open a new Issue and provide a logcat.
+Feel free to open a new Issue and please provide a logcat.

 Dependencies
 ------------